WHY POSTURE IS IMPORTANT FOR BUILDING MUSCLE

-A face pull is going to help develop the muscles on the backside of your upper body to counteract all that adaptive shortening on the front, by working the posterior deltoids, rhomboids and upper back muscles.
+A face pull is going to help develop the rear shoulder muscles on the backside of your upper body to counteract all that adaptive shortening on the front, by working the posterior deltoids, rhomboids and upper back muscles.

+Start position is standing with feet shoulderwidth apart, holding a handle of a cable rope attachment in each hand.
 Try to push your thumbs back behind the body as you pull, keeping the arms as wide as you can and working to externally rotate them.
 Take it slow, hanging out for a moment at the end.
 The key mindset is to do 10 sets of 1 quality rep at a time, instead of 1 set of 10.